gfmio/travis-shields-docs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/gfmio/example-calculator/blob/master/LICENSE) file for details.

 ## Acknowledgments

-- This project has taken some inspiration from [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter) by @alexjoverm
+- This project has taken some inspiration from [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter) by [@alexjoverm](https://github.com/alexjoverm)
-- The README and Contributing files have taken inspiration from [these](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) [gists](https://gist.github.com/PurpleBooth/b24679402957c63ec426) by @PurpleBooth and the contributing guidelines from [phly](https://github.com/phly/http/blob/master/CONTRIBUTING.md) and [akka](https://github.com/akka/akka-http/blob/master/CONTRIBUTING.md).
+- The README and CONTRIBUTING files have taken inspiration from [these](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) [gists](https://gist.github.com/PurpleBooth/b24679402957c63ec426) by [@PurpleBooth](https://github.com/PurpleBooth) and the contributing guidelines from [phly](https://github.com/phly/http/blob/master/CONTRIBUTING.md) and [akka](https://github.com/akka/akka-http/blob/master/CONTRIBUTING.md).

 ## Authors

-- Frédérique Mittelstaedt (@gfmio) - Initial work
+- Frédérique Mittelstaedt ([@gfmio](https://github.com/gfmio)) - Initial work

 See also the list of contributors who participated in this project.